wankdanker/node-usey/README.md

 The Usey constructor takes an options object with the following options:

-* context : this is the context (the `this` value) for each of the functions passed to the `use()` function and for the main callback.
+* context : [object] this is the context (the `this` value) for each of the functions passed to the `use()` function and for the main callback.
     * By default a new empty object created when calling the usey instance function and that is used as the context for each function passed to `use()`
-* timeout : a numeric value that specifies the maximum number of milliseconds to wait for any of the .use() specified functions to callback
+* timeout : [number] a numeric value that specifies the maximum number of milliseconds to wait for any of the .use() specified functions to callback
+* stackNames : [boolean] if true, when `.use()` is called, we will use stack traces to determine where the function was defined.
+This information is used when debugging
+* debug : [function] an optional function that will be called with debug information.
+If not defined, it defaults to using the `debug` module.

 ###Add middleware/plugins/functions